 There’s so much to do here and so much you’ll want to see that even most of the locals would struggle to agree on the best things to see and do while you’re here.

-While it’s managed to retain its small town status and feel, there’s no doubting that Wanaka is a town experiencing some major popularity surges over recent years, as the place continues to find its way onto more and more peoples New Zealand travel bucket lists.
+While it’s managed to retain its small town status and feel, there’s no doubt that Wanaka is a town experiencing some major popularity surges over recent years, as the place continues to find its way onto more and more peoples New Zealand travel bucket lists.

 And to be fair…it’s not hard to see why.